Wayne Rogers: Post-M*A*S*H work

 After leaving M*A*S*H, Rogers appeared as an FBI agent in the 1975 NBC-TV movie Attack on Terror: The FBI vs. the Ku Klux Klan, as Michael Stone in the 1980 miniseries Top of the Hill, and as civil rights attorney Morris Dees in 1996's Ghosts of Mississippi.
 He also starred in the short-lived 1976 period detective series City of Angels and the 1979–1982 CBS series House Calls, first with Lynn Redgrave (both were nominated for Golden Globes in 1981, as best actor and best actress in TV comedy, but did not win) and then later with actress Sharon Gless.
 Rogers also appeared in the 1980s miniseries Chiefs.

 Rogers then was a guest star five times in a recurring role on CBS's Murder, She Wrote.
 He has served as an executive producer and producer in both television and film, and as a screenwriter, and a director.

 Rogers also starred in several other movies.
 In 1981, he played the role of an art forger in Roger Vadim's The Hot Touch.
 Then, in the movie The Gig (1985), alongside Cleavon Little, he was a jazz musician-hobbyist whose group has an opportunity to play a Catskills resort and must confront failure.
 Also in 1985, he starred opposite Barbara Eden in the televised reunion movie I Dream of Jeannie...
 Fifteen Years Later based on the 1960s situation comedy I Dream of Jeannie.
 Rogers took on the role of Major Tony Nelson, which was originally portrayed by Larry Hagman in the television series when Hagman was unavailable to reprise the character he had originated.
 In 1986, Rogers hosted the short-lived CBS television series High Risk.
 He also starred as Walter Duncan in the 1987 movie Race Against the Harvest.

+Rogers got the opportunity to show off his southern accent in the 1988 movie, "Bluegrass."
+He appeared in the film along with costars Cheryl Ladd and Mickey Rooney.

 In 1990, Rogers co-starred with Connie Selleca in the CBS made-for-television movie Miracle Landing based on the true story of the 1988 Aloha Airlines Flight 243 crash landing after an explosive cabin depressurization.